-On July 12, 2023 we became aware that our system recently failed to collect the correct number of drinking water samples.
-Although this incident was not an emergency, as our customers, you have a right to know what happened, and what we are doing to correct the situation.
+Our water system recently violated a drinking water requirement.
+Although this is not an emergency, as our customers, you have a right to know what happened, what we are doing to correct this situation.

-\We are required to monitor your drinking water for specific contaminants on a regular basis.
+We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
-Table1 lists the contaminants and the compliance periods which we did not monitor or test and therefore cannot be sure of the quality of our drinking water during the compliance periods.\
+During 2020-2022 monitoring period we did not monitor or did not complete all monitoring requirements for lead and copper in tap water and, therefore, cannot be sure of the quality of your drinking water during that time.